chanduraghavam/My_First_repository_DA/README.md

 		• Create a new column named Day with the first 2 characters of each 'Product ID' using the LEFT function.
 		• Create a new column named Country Code by extracting the last 2 characters from the 'Product ID' column using the RIGHT function.
 		• Create a new column named Month by extracting 4th to 6th characters from the 'Product ID' column using the MID function.
-The assignment includes data exploration, calculations, categorization, and analysis using formulas such as SUM, COUNT, AVERAGE, MIN, MAX, and IF.
-The dataset is examined to identify patterns, compare values, and understand the overall characteristics of the data.